A Game-Theoretic Utility Network for Cooperative Multi-Agent Decisions in Adversarial Environments: Approach

-\begin{myTheo}[GUT Decision] For n level GUT, group A and intentional adversaries B have corresponding zero-sum game G$_i$(A,B;N$_{ti}$), i $\in$ n (Fig.~\ref{fig:game_decision_trees}).
-Through computing the Nash Equilibrium of G$_i$ in each level, A has at least one dominant strategy series (s$_1$, s$_2$, ... , s$_n$) in GUT. \end{myTheo} \begin{proof} see Appendix. \ref{gut_decision} \end{proof}
+For intentional adversaries, agents first decompose the specific goal into several independent subtasks based on the same category of individual low-level behaviors or atomic operations (basic group strategies) \cite{9283249}.
+Then, through calculating various Nash equilibrium based on different situation utility values in each level's \textit{Game-theoretic Utility Computation Units}, agents can get optimal or sub-optimal strategy sets tackling the current status according to \textit{Nash Existence Theorem} and \textit{Bayesian Network Maximum A Posterior (MAP) Inference} \cite{koller2009probabilistic}.
+So \textit{GUT} also can be regarded as a \textit{Task-Oriented Decision Tree}.
+We formalize it as Theorem \ref{gut_dec} and Corollary \ref{gut_dec_map}.
+The detailed proof is given in the supplemental material (Appendix. \ref{proof}).

-Below we also can guarantee an \textit{n} levels \textit{GUT} having the Maximum A Posterior (MAP).
+\begin{myTheo}[GUT Decision] Let A and B represent the groups of Explorers and Aliens.
+The simultaneous normal-form game representing the non-cooperative game between explorers and aliens is a structure G=$\langle\{A,B\},\{S_e,S_a\},\{N_{t_A},N_{c_B}\}\rangle$.
+Supposing the GUT at the explorer group has w levels.
+G$_i\langle\{$A,B$\}$,$\{S_e,S_a\}$,N$_{t_{A_i}}\rangle$, i $\in$ w (Fig.~\ref{fig:game_decision_trees}.GUT) describes corresponding zero-sum game in each level.
+Then, A has at least one dominant strategy series (s$_1$, s$_2$, ... , s$_w$) in GUT. \end{myTheo}

-\begin{proCoro}[GUT MAP] Supposing the joint probability of a GUT is P(x) = P(x$_1$, x$_2$, ... , x$_n$), there is unique x$^*$ that maximize:
+\begin{myCoro}[GUT MAP] Supposing the joint probability of solving a GUT is P(x) = P(x$_1$, x$_2$, ... , x$_w$).
+Assume we have a set of (exact or approximate) max-marginals $\{$MaxMarg$_P(X_i)\}_{X_i \in \chi}$ in all of the computation units $\chi$.
+Then, for each variable X$_i$(selected computation unit), there is a unique x$_i^*$ that maximize: